 1) The big bang singularity occurs when the scale factor tends to zero.

 2) Without reaching the singularity, the universe is increased again which represents the behavior of bouncing.

 Since the scale factor can never be zero, then the space-time singularity does not occur in the early universe, as a result, the bounce scenario becomes stronger, i.e., when the scale factor reaches its minimum size, the universe begins to grow.
 This expression mathematically means that the slope of the scale factor or the derivative of the scale factor is zero at the mentioned point, so we call this point the bounce point.
-In fact before reaching the bounce point, the previous universe will contract, and after passing this point, our new universe will start growing again.
-Since the size of the scale factor is decreasing at the end of the previous universe period, we can say $\dot{a} < 0$, and since the size of the scale factor is increasing at the beginning of the current universe, we can say $\dot{a} > 0$.
-From what was said, it can be concluded that the bounce occurs when the Hubble parameter is zero, and for the collapse of the previous universe and the beginning of the current universe is $H < 0$ and $H > 0$, respectively \cite{Cai-2014, Brandenberger-2012, Cai-2011, Sadeghi-2009, Singh-2018, Caruana-2020, Minas-2019, Amani-2016, Skugoreva-2020, Nojiri-2016, Cai-2013, Battefeld-2015, Sadeghi-2010, Lohakare-2022, Ilyas-2021, Ijjas-2018, Myrzakulov-2014, Shabani-2018, Brandenberg-2017, Bamba-2014, Tripathy-2019, Nojiri-2017, Brizuela-2010, Martin-Benito-2021, Sato-2018, Piao-2005, Cai-2009, Gordon-2003, Chattopadhyay-2017, Kerlick-1976, Alberti-2020, Novello-2008, Makarenko-2017, Bamba-2014a, Brandenberger-2012a, Cai-2013a, Agrawal-2023, Sadatian-2024, Battista-2021, Assolohou-2012}.
+In fact, before reaching the bounce point, the previous universe contracts, and after passing this point, our new universe begins to grow again.
+While the size of the scale factor is decreasing at the end of the previous universe period, we can say $\dot{a} < 0$, and while the size of the scale factor is increasing at the beginning of the current universe, we can say $\dot{a} > 0$.
+From what was said, it can be concluded that the bounce occurs when the Hubble parameter is zero, and for the collapse of the previous universe and the beginning of the current universe is $H < 0$ and $H > 0$, respectively \cite{Cai-2014, Brandenberger-2012, Cai-2011, Sadeghi-2009, Singh-2018, Caruana-2020, Minas-2019, Skugoreva-2020, Amani-2016, Nojiri-2016, Cai-2013, Battefeld-2015, Sadeghi-2010, Lohakare-2022, Ilyas-2021, Ijjas-2018, Myrzakulov-2014, Shabani-2018, Brandenberg-2017, Bamba-2014, Tripathy-2019, Nojiri-2017, Brizuela-2010, Martin-Benito-2021, Sato-2018, Piao-2005, Cai-2009, Gordon-2003, Chattopadhyay-2017, Kerlick-1976, Alberti-2020, Novello-2008, Makarenko-2017, Brandenberger-2012a, Cai-2013a, Agrawal-2023, Sadatian-2024, Battista-2021, Assolohou-2012}.